hootnot/hootnot/README.md

 Further more I love Pandas to deal with data.

+Beside development I also have a strong background in unix/linux system administration.
+Though I use mostly Ubuntu these days, I'm also familiar with CentOS, RedHat, OpenBSD, FreeBSD and a bit SuSE and of course: virtualisation using KVM and Proxmox

 <!--
 **hootnot/hootnot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.